DiegoFCJ/portfolio/docs/environment-configuration.md

    npm run configure:env:prod
    ```
    The script overwrites `environment.prod.ts`, so commit any changes only when updating the defaults.
+   It also recognises the unprefixed variants (`FORMSPREE_ENDPOINT`, `GA_TRACKING_ID`, etc.) so you can reuse provider-specific environment names if you prefer.
 3. The `EmailService` will fall back to a logged message when `formspreeEndpoint` is empty, allowing front-end validation to be tested without a live backend.

 ## Continuous integration